A Unique International Preschool with High Quality Childcare and Education

 In general, many families have their children take swimming lessons as an after-school activity.
 The advantages of learning to swim from an early age include; building basic physical strength, improving cardiopulmonary function, increasing immune resistance, well-balanced muscle development throughout the body and preparation for river or ocean accidents etc.

-CGK reserves an indoor heated pool and offers 14 swimming lessons a year taught by professional coaches.
+CGK reserves an indoor heated pool and offers 14 swimming lessons a year taught by professional coaches from 3 years old.
 It's also popular among those who do not have the time to send their children to after-school activities.

 The pool uses a water purification solution called 'Clear and Humic'.
 This solution combines to the harmful chlorine gas generated when the chlorinating agent vaporizes, rendering it harmless.
 This means that even people with dermatitis, delicate skin, asthma or weak bronchial tubes can enjoy the pool without being irritated by the chlorine.